Sweet Potato Black Bean Vegetarian Enchiladas

 In a 9×13″ glass baking dish, pour approximately 1 cup of your enchilada sauce into the bottom of the pan and spread evenly into the corners so you end up with a thin layer of sauce to place your enchiladas on.
 Continue filling your tortillas and assembling your enchiladas placing each one in the glass baking sheet once assembled.

-Once your pan is filled, I was able to get 6 enchiladas in this one pan and actually used two pans for this recipe, top your vegetarian enchiladas with additional enchilada sauce, sharp cheddar cheese, additional cotija cheese, and dried parsley.
+I was able to get 6 enchiladas in this one pan and actually used two pans for this recipe, top your vegetarian enchiladas with additional enchilada sauce, sharp cheddar cheese, additional cotija cheese, and dried parsley.

 Place into a 350° oven and bake for 20 minutes.
 Since your filling is already cooked, you are wanting everything to come together, the cheese to melt and all of the filling to meld and warm through.
 Once they come out of the oven top with additional cilantro and enchilada sauce if desired.